mstruve/untimely-neglected-wearable/README.md

 - Avoid collisions with other snakes on the board.
 - Avoid entering spaces too small to fit.
 - Avoid hazard spaces unless it's the only spot for food
-- Seek food when other snakes are larger.
+- Seek food when other snakes are larger, and avoid it if we're the largest.
 - Blindly find food when very low in health.
 - Take a certain winning move if the other snake has one available move
 - Take a drafting larger snake to a wall, just to see what happens